1649. Town of Providence (later Annapolis) founded.

 1781, Sept.
 21. Encamped at King William's School, French troops sailed from Annapolis to Yorktown.

 1783, Nov.
 26-1784, Aug.
 19. Annapolis served as capital to newly forming American nation when Continental Congress met in the State House.

 1783, Dec.
-23. George Washington resigned commission as commander in chief of Continental Army at State House in Annapolis.
+23. George Washington resigned commission as commander in chief of Continental Army in Old Senate Chamber at State House in Annapolis.

 1784, Jan.
 14. Treaty of Paris, ending Revolutionary War, ratified by Congress at Annapolis.

 1784, Dec.
-30. St. John's College established at Annapolis.
+30. St. John's College established at Annapolis and merged with King William's School.
 General Assembly designated it, with Washington College, as University of Maryland.

 1786, Sept.
 11-14.
 Annapolis Convention of delegates from several states met at Mann's Tavern, Annapolis, to discuss revisions to Articles of Confederation.
 Maryland sent no representatives.